 CBE is the innovative marketing tool that makes all of the other tools in your kit — even your older, more traditional tools — smarter, more effective … better.

-Take direct mail, for instance.
+Take direct mail marketing, for instance.

 From February through early July, CBE Product Manager Jackie Pratt led a test of this new approach to direct mail.
 Through a third-party vendor — Lob — Capture sent a postcard to students who hadn’t applied yet, but who visited certain pages on the partners’ websites multiple times during the time frame.